Bangaram415/BobbyCard/README.md

 Below are some of the widgets used in this Application:

 - Scaffold
--Container
+- Container
--column & Row
+- Column & Row
--Card
+- Card
--Circle Avatar
+- Circle Avatar

 ## Incorporating